 Hi everyone.
 Easter is just around the corner, and I want to share some decorating ideas which are perfect for Easter.
 Today I’ll show you how you can decorate these delicious almond cookies, a traditional Norwegian treat called Kransekake.
 Kransekake is one of my all-time favorites.
 “Kransekake” basically means “Cake made of wreaths”, and that’s what this is: numerous rings put together to make a little tower.
-I make this for special occasions, such as Christmas, Easter, etc. Below you can see some videos that may help you on the way to making your own Kransekake.
+I make this for special occasions, such as Christmas, Easter, etc. I have a video on youtube that shows you how to make these cookies, click here to go to youtube.

 I just love it when spring arrives; both because the days are getting brighter, and because there are so many pretty pastel colored candies in the stores…

 These easy button candies are homemade, and you can make them in many different flavors.